opendevz/nibeans/README.md

-yadgen - Yet Another DTO Generator
+nibeans - No Implementation Beans